natcap/invest.users-guide/source/sediment_retention.rst

 	e. *sedret_eff*: The sediment retention value for each LULC class, as a floating point value 0 and 1.
 This value is a percent per pixel area.

 7. **Threshold flow accumulation (required)**.
-The number of upstream cells that must flow into a cell before it's considered part of a stream which is used to classify streams in the DEM.
+The number of upstream cells that must flow into a cell before it's considered part of a stream, which is used to classify streams in the DEM.
 This value also needs to be well estimated in watersheds where ditches are present.
 This threshold expresses where hydraulic routing is discontinued, retention stops, and the remaining pollutant will be exported to the stream.

 8. **Sediment threshold table (required)** A .csv table containing annual sediment load threshold information for each of the reservoirs.
 There must be one row for each watershed in the Watersheds layer.
 Each row is a reservoir or structure that corresponds to the watersheds layer and each column contains a different attribute of each reservoir and must be named as follows: